USA Green Card Process Explained: Who Qualifies and How to Apply

 Cost of the US Green Card Process

-The USA green card process involves multiple government fees.
+The this process involves multiple government fees.
 As of 2026, the main costs include:

 • Form I-130 (petition fee) – approximately $675